From the Director

 2016-17 School Choice Transportation Renewals

-The Transportation Department will soon send School Choice Transportation requests home with Choice with Transportation students already receiving transportation in February 2016.
-Requests that are received by March 31, 2015 will receive priority consideration.
+The Transportation Department will send School Choice Transportation requests home with Choice with Transportation students already receiving transportation in February 2016.
+Requests that are received by March 31, 2016 will receive priority consideration.
 Others will be considered as bus rosters solidify, possibly not until after the start of the 2016-17 school year.
 Download an Elementary School Choice Transportation Request HERE.

 2016-17 Transportation Accommodation Requests